-Tim Sullivan has served as our President and Chief Executive Officer and as a director since September 2005.
-Prior to joining us, Tim was Chief Operating Officer and then President and CEO of Match.com from January 2001 to September 2004.
-From May 1999 to January 2001, he served as Vice President of E-commerce for Ticketmaster Online-Citysearch, Inc. From June 1991 to May 1999, Tim held multiple positions at The Walt Disney Company, including Vice President and Managing Director of Buena Vista Home Entertainment Asia Pacific from July 1997 to May 1999.
-Tim holds an M.B.A. from Harvard Business School and was a Morehead Scholar at the University of North Carolina at Chapel Hill.
+Tim Sullivan has served as the President and Chief Executive Officer of Ancestry since 2005.
+Under his leadership, Ancestry has grown its position in family history, while expanding into dynamic new markets such as consumer genomics.
+Since launching in 2012, AncestryDNA has quickly become the world’s largest consumer genomics database.
+Prior to joining Ancestry, Tim was Chief Operating Officer and then President and CEO of Match.com.
+He also served as Vice President of E-commerce for Ticketmaster Online-Citysearch, Inc. and Vice President and Managing Director of Buena Vista Home Entertainment Asia Pacific, part of the Walt Disney Company.
+Tim holds an M.B.A. from Harvard Business School and a B.S. from the University of North Carolina at Chapel Hill, where he was a Morehead Scholar.
+He also serves as a trustee for the Morehead-Cain Foundation.

 Vineet Mehra has served as our Executive Vice President and Chief Marketing Officer since February 2017.
-Prior to J&J, Vineet held leadership positions at some of the world’s best brands – building companies such as Novartis Consumer Health, General Mills, and Procter & Gamble.
-He has lead diverse teams across Asia, Europe, North America and South America.
-Most recently, as Global President of Johnson & Johnson’s Baby Care business, he was tasked with leading a world-wide team driving to re-invent their portfolio of baby brands to reinvigorate growth.
-He is a frequent speaker and panelist on the topics of shaping modern marketing organization, balancing the art and science of marketing, and data-driven marketing.
+Prior to Ancestry, Vineet held leadership positions at some of the world’s best brands – building companies such as Novartis Consumer Health, General Mills, and Procter & Gamble and has led diverse teams across Asia, Europe, North America and South America.
+Most recently, Vineet served as Global President of Johnson & Johnson’s Baby Care business where he was tasked with leading a worldwide team to re-invent their portfolio of baby brands to reinvigorate growth.
+He is a frequent speaker and panelist on the topics of shaping modern marketing organization, balancing the art and science of marketing and data-driven marketing.
+In 2016, Vineet was recognized as one of the 100 most influential marketing leaders in the world.
 Vineet has been a Judge and Speaker at Cannes, jury chair for the M&M Global Media Awards, and finalist judge for the Global Effie Awards.
-Most recently, he was recognized as one of the 100 most influential marketing leaders in the world.
+Most recently, Vineet joined an elite worldwide group of marketing leaders and top 5 advertising agency brass to form Effie Worldwide’s new Board of Directors.
 Vineet holds a degree from Wilfrid Laurier University in Canada.

 Brian Hansen has served as our Vice President and General Manager of Emerging Businesses since March 2015 and has held several product and general management roles at Ancestry for more than a decade.
 Brian is responsible for Newspapers.com, Fold3, AncestryProGenealogists, the Ancestry Institutional products in libraries and classrooms, Archives.com, and Ancestry Academy.
 Brian's previous startup roles since 1997 include COO at iArchives (acquired by Ancestry.com), VP of Product at Kaboodle (acquired by Hearst Interactive), COO at Infopia, VP of Product and Business Development at FlipDog (acquired by Monster), and Strategic Projects Manager at Onyx Software.
 Brian holds an M.B.A. from the Tuck School of Business at Dartmouth and a B.A. from Brigham Young University.